It’s all about sharing what we learn.

 Potential Talking Points:

-How can reconsidering our habits + working on our neuroplasticity help us live well with chronic illness?
-(And why is this not a cure?)
+How can reconsidering habits help us live well with chronic illness?
+(And why is habit change not a cure?)

 What are some ways storytelling can help us live well with chronic pain and illness?